pinohu/DYNASTY/ohu-legacy-codex/templates/legal/trusts/crummey-trust-template.md

 (d) Invest assets for the Beneficiary's benefit;

-(e) Merge into The Enterprise Trust when the Beneficiary reaches age 25.
+(e) Merge into The Dynasty Trust when the Beneficiary reaches age 25.

 ### Section 1.2: Irrevocability